-For more information on calculating home office expenses and to use our Home office expenses calculator, go to ato.gov.au/instructions2015 and read question D5.
+To use our Home office expenses calculator, go to ato.gov.au and search for 'Home office expenses caluculator'.

-For more information about what you can claim at this item, you can go to ato.gov.au/instructions2015 and read question D5.
+For more information about what you can claim at this item, you can go to ato.gov.au/instructions2016 and read question D5.